Connect Document Management Service, Application Option to DMS

-In this blog post, I will describe the steps required to connect SAP Document Management, Application Option running on cloud foundry to on-premise DMS repository.
+In this blog post, I will describe the steps required to connect Document Management Service, Application Option running on cloud foundry to on-premise DMS repository.

 Before proceeding, if you do not already have DMS setup, follow the steps mentioned in this blog post by Jens Koster to configure DMS.